trivago/gollum/docs/src/examples/docs.rst

 4) Giving examples
    The heading of this section is "Examples".
-   This section should contain at least one configuration example.
+   This section should contain at least one configuration example and a short description for each example provided.
    The example has to be meaningful and does not need to contain all parameters.
    The example has to be working, i.e. a user could copy-paste this to a config and it would work.
    The example is not complete, i.e. it only contains a configuration for this plugin not other plugins.